LukeGrahamLandry/blockgame/devlog.md

 So a whole chunk can still be one draw call and each vertex has a different UV into that atlas.
 Can save the atlas to a file to make sure that it looks right.

+I can send the textures to the gpu just fine but alas my clever vertex reuse makes it a pain to texture the faces properly.

 ## Rendering a chunk

 Simple representation of a 16x16x16 chunk.
 Then just have a bunch of those and build a world.